 3. Understand incentives

 Having paid hundreds of thousands of pounds in financial incentives over the years, my experience is that they are mostly worthless.
 Why?
-At best they motivate people to work more hours for a short period of time.
-At worst, they are taken for granted (which has no benefit at all) or unobtainable (which is actually demotivating).
+At best they motivate people to work more hours for a short period.
+At worst, they are taken for granted (which has no benefit at all) or unobtainable (which is demotivating).
 Find other ways to motivate your staff: set worthwhile goals, give team members respect and autonomy and create a feeling of belonging to a team with a mission.
-Maslow’s hierarchy of needs is an essential guide into human motivation.
+Maslow’s hierarchy of needs is an essential guide to human motivation.
 Also, give people a good, productive working environment.

 4. See eye to eye with the client

 Most of the time, when a project goes badly wrong, it’s because of a fundamental flaw in communications with the client.
 With projects like software development, that are likely to have changing requirements, so the key is to talk often, expect changes and plan for them.
 With creative projects, it’s best to spend the time up front talking to and questioning the client until you arrive at a good, mutually understood brief.